 WHAT YOU NEED TO KNOW:

 An exploratory laparotomy is surgery to look for causes of pain, infection, disease, or scar tissue inside your abdomen.
-An exploratory laparotomy may help your caregiver diagnose a medical problem.
-If your caregiver finds a problem during exploratory laparotomy, he may fix it.
+An exploratory laparotomy may help your healthcare provider diagnose a medical problem.
+If your healthcare provider finds a problem during exploratory laparotomy, he may fix it.

 HOW TO PREPARE:

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.